iszczesniak/cpp/unique_ptr/index.md

 ### Lurking problems, and how to deal with them.

-However, you still can introduce bugs like in the example below, where
+However, we still can introduce bugs like in the example below, where
-I:
+we:

 * declare to allocate a single integer, but allocate an array of integers,